From BR Bullpen

 College career

 In his first year at Georgia Tech, Owings was 9-3 with a 3.99 ERA and he hit .306/?/.593.
 He was named the Atlantic Coast Conference Rookie of the Year and made the All-Conference team as a utility man.
 The freshman led the team in homers and made the Baseball America All-American team as a second-team utility man and the utility man on their freshman All-American team.
+He played for the USA when they won the Silver Medal in the 2003 Pan American Games.

 In 2004, Micah batted .318/.394/.549 with another 15 homers, 65 runs and 64 RBI.
 He had a 9-3, 3.89 mark on the mound and led the ACC with 112 strikeouts.
 The Chicago Cubs picked him in the 19th round of the 2004 amateur draft but he did not sign.
 He then decided to transfer from Georgia Tech and toured a few schools, settling on Tulane University.